New Student Advising

 Completing the following steps will help ensure you are prepared for your advising session.

 1. Take a short online language placement survey.
 Completing the language placement survey helps you and your advisor plan your coursework.
-Access the survey in your application portal and complete it before New Student Advising Day.
+A link to this assessment is available in your application portal and should be completed before New Student Advising Day.

 2. Set up your LVC email account.
 You can find your login information for your LVC account in your application portal under the Enrollment Forms link, or if you just deposited, within a few days from your enrollment date.
 If you experience any issues, visit our Information Technology website or email solutions@lvc.edu.
 All official college emails related to advising and enrollment will come to your LVC account, so you should check it regularly.